 American football: Athletes and fans pray for Damar Hamlin after on-field collapse

-Hamlin, 24, was taken to a hospital on Monday night in critical condition when he collapsed after a collision in the first quarter of a National Football League (NFL) game between the Bills and the Cincinnati Bengals.
+Hamlin, 24, was taken to a hospital on Monday night in critical condition when he collapsed after a collision in the first quarter of a National Football League (NFL) game against the Cincinnati Bengals.

 The game in Cincinnati was halted as medical staff quickly attended to him while players from both teams took a knee.
-Hamlin was given CPR before leaving the field in an ambulance.
+Hamlin was given cardiopulmonary resuscitation before being taken to a hospital.

 The NFL later announced the game had been postponed.